leerikss/baby-monitor/README.md

 - Desktop (Ubuntu): Firefox, Chrome

 ## TODO
-- A better solution for streaming the phone microphone audio to the RPI speaker.
+- A better solution for streaming the phone microphone audio data to the RPI speaker.
 Maybe integrate WebRTC two-way (UV4L?) instead of a dedicated WebSocket Audio Proxy
 - Improve security.
-Currently the Janus stream, as well as the WebSocket connection, are authenticated by a statically stored password.
-Possibly integrate OAUTH.
+Currently authentication is required to access the WebRTC live audio/video feeds, as well as for establishing WebSocket connections.
+The password however is currently static, and stored plaintext in Janus configuration, as well as in different NodeJS .env files on both the Server as well as on the Raspberrys.
-- Dockerize the different modules
+- Dockerize all the Services
-- The UI is vanilla HTML, JS and CSS, maybe integrate ReactJS and/or some other fancy framework(s)
+- The UI is written in vanilla HTML, JS and CSS; maybe integrate ReactJS and/or some other fancy framework(s)